Setting up your website is daunting. There’s so much to think about:

 - What’s my design going to look like?

 - Am I going to need a blog as well?

 And never mind developing your actual business (setting up your processes, devising your marketing, etc.)

 And yeah, those early days really are a complete nightmare!

 It’s another when you’re showing your work to a peer along the way – just to get some advice – and they aren’t supporting you.

-That was where I was, back in February 2014, while waist deep in an early version of this website.
-I was so waist deep that days and nights blurred and sleep forgot how to (bit like this guy!)
+That was where I was, back in early 2013, while waist deep in a very early version of this website.
+I was so waist deep that days and nights blurred and I didn’t sleep very much.